 What is barricading your life today?

-There is much more I can say about this eye opening, encouraging, life-changing book.
-I highly recommend to anyone who desires to grow in your Christian life or wants to know more of His love for you.
+There is much more I can say about this eye-opening, encouraging, life-changing book.
+I highly recommend to anyone who desires to grow in your Christian life or wants to know more about His love for you.

 I received a complimentary copy of this book from the Author, Joanna Weaver and her Publisher, Waterbrook.
 Thank you to both!
 Also included in their package are 3 Disc DVD’s, filmed in Israel and study book for personal or group study.
 I’m looking forward to using these additional materials soon!